We believe Homeshare has the potential to change the face of housing and social care in the UK.

 Homeshare Partner Programme

-The Homeshare Partner Programme is a £2 million programme developed by the Lloyds Bank Foundation and the Big Lottery Fund.
-It has brought together a range of partners including; Shared Lives Plus, Age UK, the Foyer Federation and Social Care Institute for Excellence to establish and develop eight new schemes, resources and support for the Homeshare Network.
+The Homeshare Partner Programme is a £2 million programme developed by Lloyds Bank Foundation for England and Wales and the Big Lottery Fund.
+It has brought together a range of partners including; Shared Lives Plus (Homeshare UK), Age UK, the Foyer Federation and Social Care Institute for Excellence to establish and develop eight new Homeshare schemes.

 Homeshare UK is a member of Homeshare International promoting Housing for Help.
 Homeshare operates in 14 countries around the world including: Australia, New Zealand, Canada, Switzerland, France, Spain and Japan.